 A windscreen should be replaced if it is severely chipped, cracked, abraded, badly scratched or discolored.

 The area of the windscreen in front of the driver extending across to the center of the vehicle is only allowed to have any two of the following defects.

-You should also consider that not all windscreen repairers can or will repair this kind of damage.
+You should also consider that not all windscreen repairers can or will repair any kind of windscreen damage, even if it within the standard to be repairer.
 For example, Service 8® Auto Glass only repairs stone chips, not long cracks.

 Smaller windscreen stone chips on the other hand can improve in clarity as much as 80%.
 So repairing a smaller chip has a much better result and much less chance of the glare effect.